Israel-Tanjiro/Sapphire_G4CMP/README.md

 # Using New Crystal Structures in Your Code
-The Folder Crystal Maps Includes the config.txt Files for other Substrate Materials.
+The folder crystal maps includes the config.txt Files for other substrate materials.
 You can reproduce the phonon caustics pattern using the same program with the following lines changed in the Caustic_PhononDetectorConstruction.cc file.
 (You need to specify the materials.)
 ```ruby
 fSubstrate = new G4Material("fSubtrate", 3.98*g/cm3, 2);